adstriegel/cse20289-fa23/assignments/baseline/README.md

 1. Switch to your private repository on the command line

         % cd student-cse20289-fa23-striegel

 2. Check on the status of your repository via `git status`
 3. Create a branch named `NETID/assignment00`

-        % git branch striegel/assignment00
+        % git checkout -b striegel/assignment00
+4. Make a directory named `assignments` and change to that directory

+        % mkdir assignments
+        % cd assignments
-4. Copy all of the files from the class repository to your repository
+5. Copy all of the files from the class repository to your repository

-        % cp -R ../cse20289-fa23/assignments/assignment00 .
+        % cp -R ../../cse20289-fa23/assignments/assignment00 .

     This copies the contents of the `assignment00` directory from the class directory (including any subdirectories via the `-R` argument) to this directory.

+6. Switch to the assignment00 directory

+        % cd assignment00
-5. Check that there is an empty `README.md` file present.
+7. Check that there is an empty `README.md` file present.

         % ls
         README.md
         %
-6. Add the files to your repository
+8. Go up to the base of your repository and add all of the files to your repository

+        % cd ..
+        % cd ..
+        % pwd
+        /Users/striegel/Documents/repos/student-cse20289-fa23-striegel
         % git add --all

     This adds all of the initial files to be tracked by `git`.